koldinger/Tardis/README.md

 Files can also be recovered via the regenerate application.
 The regenerate application takes the name of the file to be recovered, and can also be given a date for which to regenerate the file.
 Dates can be via the --date (-D) option, and can be specified via a large variety of forms.
 For instance "regenerate -D '3 days ago' filename" will regenerate a version from 3 days earlier.
 Dates can also be specified expclitly in a wide variety of formats, such as "03/15/2014" to specify March 15, 2014 (obviously).

+Regenerate can be used to recover entire directory trees.
+In general, using regenerate to recover files will be siginicantly faster than rsync'ing out of tardisfs.

 See regenerate -h for details.

 At present, the regenerate application does NO permission checking to determine if a user has permission to read a file.
 Thus, any file in the database set can be accessed by anybody with access to the backup database.
 If this is a problem in your environment, it is recommended to disable the regenerate application (or at least protect the database with a password that you don't share with all users), and allow access primarily through a tardisfs filesystem controlled by the super-user.
 See Mounting the Filesystem below.